 All over the world, teachers comment about how hard it is to teach “tired, hungry, sick, failing and cranky kids … who either come to school late or don’t show up at all”.
 To help redress this, an initiative in Aotearoa has been carried out by a learning centre involved in assisting and supporting South Auckland high school students back into education.
 As one whaea (female teacher) taking part in the initiative aptly noted: “Our kids are starving in their physical and spiritual beings.”
-In answer to this need, the whaea developed a school lunch programme for a small-scale cohort with rangatahi (young people) aged between 12-15 years, as a demonstration of their manaakitanga towards those in their care, to provide a pathway to good life outcomes and engage rangatahi as an important part of the community.
+In answer to this need, the whaea developed a school lunch programme for a small-scale cohort with rangatahi (young people) aged between 12 and 15 years, as a demonstration of their manaakitanga towards those in their care, to provide a pathway to good life outcomes and engage rangatahi as an important part of the community.

 Over the past decade years the tummies of hungry school children have been partially filled with stop-gap measures running through primary and intermediate schools – the likes of charities such as KidsCan, social enterprises such as Eat My Lunch, sponsored government programmes such as Fonterra Milk in Schools and Fruit in Schools (FIS), worthy initiatives such as Garden to Table, as well as a raft of other groups working to provide for the lack within their communities.
 Caring volunteers, nurses, teachers and school boards have ‘stepped up’ to provide nourishment via breakfast clubs and school lunches.
 Cooking classes have been offered to students and parents and edible gardens tended.
 Food Bank allocations also include some provisions that can be used in school lunches.